 The type of food we eat is much more relevant to weight loss than the number of calories we consume.
 This is because all calories interact differently with our biology.
 Carbohydrates, fat, and protein calories are actually equal by definition—if we look at their energy content—but the body processes each in different ways.
 These differences have actual roles in weight loss and management.

 Coca-Cola is the most popular soft drink in history.
-However, 7.5 fl oz. of Coke contain about 90 calories, and it is not the same as 90 calories from a vegetable, nutritionists suggest.
+However, 7.5 fl oz. of Coke contains about 90 calories, and it is not the same as 90 calories from a vegetable, nutritionists suggest.
 When we drink soda, the body quickly absorbs glucose and fructose, increasing your blood sugar.
 This leads to high insulin levels, which turns on a hormonal response in which your body stores belly fat.
-High insulin levels also raise blood pressure, and may cause other consequences detrimental to your health, including heart disease.
+High insulin levels also raise blood pressure and may cause other consequences detrimental to your health, including heart disease.
 On the other hand, 90 calories from broccoli will lead to a positive full-body biochemical reaction.
 Due to the high-fiber and low-sugar content of broccoli and other foods, these calories will be digested much more slowly than the 90 calories of a soft drink or chocolate.

 So here it is, mystery solved, a calorie is not just a digital unit.
 They come in many forms and have different biochemical behaviors depending on the nature of the food.
 Choose your calories wisely and you can enjoy rich, delicious flavors without packing on those unwanted pounds.
 As in everything else, quality does matter. ■